 Where to eat in Canvey Island?

-What to see in Canvey Island?
+What is there to do on Canvey Island?

 Old Dutch cottage museum